beverand/100-devs-group-project-todos/README.md

 ---

-# Install all the dependencies or node packages used for development via Terminal
+# Install all the dependencies or node packages used for development via Terminal or visit live link above!

 `npm install`